Nithin031/Noema/README.md

-When hosted inference is enabled, only compact, privacy-filtered per-session evidence (application name, window title/domain evidence for the sessions in the current batch, and the task instruction) is sent to the model — never file contents, keystrokes, screenshots, or full history.
+When hosted inference is enabled, only compact, privacy-filtered per-session evidence (application name, window title/domain evidence for the sessions in the current batch when available, and the task instruction) is sent to the model — never file contents, keystrokes, screenshots, or full history.
 Realtime verification sends compact behavioral summaries, never raw event streams.